DeMario Mayfield: Professional career

 Due to his criminal background, most teams in Europe or China refused to sign Mayfield.
 On July 16, 2015, Mayfield signed his first professional contract with Al Nift of the Iraqi Basketball League.
 He became the third Angelo State player on the 2014–15 team to join a professional squad.
 "I'll learn a lot more about people in different regions of the world without passing judgment on other cultures," Mayfield said.
 He excelled in Iraq, averaging 33.2 points, 9.4 rebounds and 6.4 assists per game in his rookie season.
-On March 16, 2016, he was signed by Saudi club Uhud Medina.
+On March 16, 2016, he was signed by the Saudi club Uhud Medina.

 After a season in Saudi Arabia, Mayfield re-joined Al Nift.
 He posted 29 points, eight rebounds and eight assists per game and led the club to its first championship.
 Mayfield also developed friendships with his Iraqi teammates, some of whom he considers brothers, and was provided accommodation in a Baghdad hotel, meals prepared by the hotel's chef and a driver in addition to his salary.
 Mayfield was named Asia-Basket.com All-Iraqi League Player of the Year and Asia-Basket.com All-Iraqi League Import Player of the Year in 2017.
 On August 24, 2018, Mayfield signed with Sigal Prishtina of the Kosovan league.
 He spent the 2019-20 season with Al Nift.
 On August 2, 2020, Mayfield signed with Heroes Den Bosch of the Dutch Basketball League.
 After the DBL regular season, he was named to the DBL All-Defense Team.

 On July 15, 2021, Mayfield signed with Kleb Basket Ferrara of the Serie A2 Basket.
+After a stint with Serie A2 club Basket Torino from 2022-2023, Mayfield returned to Den Bosch for the 2023-24 season.
+After just a few appearances with the club, Mayfield returned to the Italian Serie A2 to play for Agribertocchi Orzinuovi Basket until moving to fellow Serie A2 club Benacquista Assicurazioni Latina Basket two months later.